benjystanton/benjystanton.github.io/src/posts/2019-07-06-design-workshops.md

 last_modified_at: 29 June 2020
 ---

-<p class="lede">I’m a big fan of structured/facilitated design workshops.
+I’m a big fan of structured/facilitated design workshops.
 They can be incredibly useful for user research sessions, co-designing services with teams, and stakeholder meetings.
-Updated on {{ last_modified_at }}.</p>
+Updated on {{ last_modified_at }}.

 Practising how to run these workshops, and being able to pick and choose the right one for the right task is becoming more valuable to me as a designer as I gain experience.